 Regular student satisfaction surveys through evaluation questionnaires are an essential element of the Programme's data collection efforts.
 These questionnaires provide valuable aspects of students' experiences, concerns, and suggestions for improvement.
-These surveys are conducted anonymously, before the end of the semester to capture the valid feelings and expectations of the students' academic experience.
-Furthermore, the data are presented and are easily accessible to both the academic staff and the students.
+These surveys are conducted anonymously, at the end of the semester to capture the valid feelings and expectations of the students' academic experience.
+Moreover, alumni are invited to participate in a survey that seeks to record their educational and professional path, their interests, and their activity in the field Human Rights and to explore their views on the PSP and its contribution to their individual path.
+Furthermore, the data are presented and are easily accessible to the academic staff.

-The Programme displays a solid commitment to employ the data that are collected from personal and anonymous questionnaires efficiently.
+The Programme displays a solid commitment to employ the data, that are collected from personal and anonymous questionnaires efficiently.
 The collected data are regularly analysed to identify the main tendencies, the fields of improvement and areas of evolution and growth.
 The findings are communicated to relevant departments and stakeholders to ensure pellucidity and liability.
-Moreover, data are mainly used for the improvement of the teaching methods and skills, support services, IT facilities, efficiency and accessibility of electronic and printed resources, highlighting a wide range of aspects of the academic unit.
+Moreover, data are mainly used for the improvement of the teaching methods and skills, support services, IT facilities, efficiency, and accessibility of electronic and printed resources, highlighting a wide range of aspects of the academic unit.
 The analysis of these data assists in the identification of insufficiencies or areas where improvements are required.
-The Programme utilises graphs and charts to make the collected data accessible both to the teaching staff and the students.
+The Programme utilises graphs and charts to make the collected data accessible only to the teaching staff.

-In conclusion, the Programme has laid the foundations of solid procedures for the systematic collection of data, including a variety of fields and aspects of the academic unit like teaching methods and skills, the content, the difficulty and the usefulness of the available courses, employability, and career development of graduates.
+In conclusion, the Programme has laid the foundations of solid procedures for the systematic collection of data including a variety of fields and aspects of the academic unit like teaching methods and skills, the content, the difficulty and the usefulness of the available courses, employability, and career development of graduates.
 The Programme employs a combination of information systems for the collection, process and data management through evaluation questionnaires and collaboration with relevant departments to protect the efficiency of data collection.
-Additionally, the data are presented in a comprehensive and informative way.
-Moreover, personal questionnaires of the students provide significant feedback to obtain crucial outcomes regarding the experience and expectations of students about the Programme.
+Additionally, the data are presented in a comprehensive and informative way only for the faculty members.
+Moreover, personal questionnaires of the students provide significant feedback to obtain crucial outcomes for the experience and expectations of students about the Programme.